 There are two commonly known factors which can lead to lactose intolerance:

 - Primary causes include one’s heredity.
 As infants mature, there is a genetically programmed decrease in lactase activity.
 This decrease in lactase production tends to be stronger in non-dairy consuming societies, for example certain African and Asian populations.
 Symptoms of lactose intolerance typically become present in children and young adults, but can also develop in older individuals.

 - Secondary causes may include less common factors, such as intestinal parasites, chemotherapy, penicillin reactions, surgery, pregnancy, or dairy avoidance.
 In rare cases, infants can be born with a genetic disorder that prevents the production of lactase.

-Lactose intolerance is often diagnosed through an individual’s clinical history which reveals a relationship between lactose ingestion and onset of symptoms.
-Hydrogen breath test, a validated diagnostic method may be utilized to diagnose problems with lactose digestion, as well as a milk challenge may be used to recognize one’s symptom severity.
+Lactose intolerance is often diagnosed by evaluating an individual’s clinical history, which reveals a relationship between lactose ingestion and onset of symptoms.
+Hydrogen breath tests may also be utilized to diagnose lactose malabsorption and a milk challenge may be used to differentiate between lactose malabsorption and lactose intolerance.
 Further tests can be conducted to rule out other digestive diseases or conditions, including: stool examination to document the presence of a parasite, blood tests to determine the presence of celiac disease, and intestinal biopsies to determine mucosal problems leading to malabsorption, such as inflammatory bowel disease or ulcerative colitis.